locnnil/workshop/docs/explanation/workshops-sdks/sdks.rst

 In our :ref:`definition example <exp_sdk_definition>`,
 it's the *mount interface* mentioned above.

-Also, you can define custom SDK slots in the :ref:`workshop definition
+Also, you can define SDK slots and plugs in the :ref:`workshop definition
 <exp_workshop_def_connections>`.

 You can think of the plug as the recipient of the resources exposed by the slot;